Search sheldonbrown.com and sheldonbrown.org

 Despite what some folks will tell you, you can not stop nearly as short this way as you can by using a good front brake.

 See my article on Braking and Turning for a detailed explanation of this.

 Riders who plan to do a lot of skip stops should consider the ratio when selecting their chainring and rear sprocket.
 The mathematics of this is actually fairly simple:

-43/15 can't be further simplified, so there would be 15 skid patches, or 30 if you are an ambidextrous skidder.
+43/15 can't be further simplified, so there will be 15 skid patches, or 30 if you are an ambidextrous skidder.

 should warn you that there are three dangers related to fixed-gear bicycles that are not a problem with freewheel bicycles.
 Used and maintained properly, fixed gear bicycles can be as safe as any, but you should be aware of the three danger areas:

 t is never a good thing to strike your pedal on the ground while cornering tightly.
 On a freewheel bike, you can coast though the corners with your pedals horizontal, thus avoiding any chance of striking.
 On a fixed-gear machine, you don't have this option.

 If you do bang a pedal on a fixed gear, the pedal can lift the rear wheel off the road, and down you will go.
 This has never happened to me, but it is something to bear in mind.